vovapasko/dmc-front/techdoc.md

 **assets** folder contain fonts, icons, images, sccs files.

 ## Inside application
 Here we go to magic.
-Before we start I want to say that this code was written with love
+Before we start I want to say that this code was written with love, its not joke , its realy true.
+You can find author by this nicknames (tomiho19, Kronus, sa1exx, pys

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NjY5MDMyMzUsLTExNjU2ODAxMTcsLT
+eyJoaXN0b3J5IjpbLTUzNTQ4NTUzLC0xMTY1NjgwMTE3LC0xMD
-EwNzU1MTE3MjEsLTE4NzQ0NjQ2MTMsLTI1MjQxNjI4LC0xNjM5
+c1NTExNzIxLC0xODc0NDY0NjEzLC0yNTI0MTYyOCwtMTYzOTA2
-MDY4NjQ1XX0=
+ODY0NV19
 -->